fourminute/Fluffy/README.md

 * Done!

 ## Install Python
-* Download and Install Python 3 from https://www.python.org/downloads/. <b>Ensure no previous version of Python is installed and do not use the 64-bit version of Python 3.
+* Download and Install Python 3 from https://www.python.org/downloads/.
+Select the "PATH" option during install. <b>Ensure no previous version of Python is installed and do not use the 64-bit version of Python 3.
 This may cause an error "PyUSB not found".</b>

-## Install PyUSB, LibUSB, PyQt5 and QDarkStyle
+## Install PyUSB, LibUSB, PyQt5
 * Open Terminal/Command-line/CMD and run the following:
-* pip3 install qdarkstyle
 * pip3 install pyqt5
 * pip3 install pyusb
 * pip3 install libusb
 * pip3 install libusb1

+## Additional Windows Instructions
+Some users may receive the error "USB.Core No Backend Available".
+If you do, download this .DLL file https://github.com/fourminute/Fluffy/blob/master/libusb-1.0.dll and place it in the same directory as *Fluffy.pyw*

+If you still receive this error, you can try installing LibUSB: https://github.com/fourminute/Fluffy/blob/master/libusb-win32-devel-filter-1.2.6.0.exe.

 ## Additional Linux instructions
 By default, Linux imposes restrictions on USB devices.
-Without setting a **rule** for the Switch, Fluffy won't be able to communicate.
+Without setting a <b>rule</b> for the Switch, Fluffy won't be able to communicate.
 * Right-click this link and click "Save link as..." https://raw.githubusercontent.com/fourminute/Fluffy/master/linux/80-fluffy-switch.rules
 * Save the file to your HOME directory.
 * Open terminal and type "ls -l", do you see the file?
 If not make sure you saved it in the correct location.